diklagit/my-rest-api/README.md

 the request date, the code status, and the error message

 #### endpoints:
-the routes files contains several endpoints, which defined the actions that can be used on the backend server's app. api's I have made using postman, in the links below:
+the routes files, by controllers files, contains several endpoints, which defined the actions that can be used on the backend server's app. api's I have made using postman, in the links below:

 -